jacob-pro/wsl2-dns-agent/docs/ROUTING.md

 ![](./dns.png)

-You can verify this by running `nslookup google.com`, you should see that it attempts to use the first DNS server of whichever interface has the lowest metric, in this case your Ethernet adapter, and therefore will fail when connected to the AnyConnect VPN.
+You can verify this by running `nslookup.exe google.com`, you should see that it attempts to use the first DNS server of whichever interface has the lowest metric, in this case your Ethernet adapter, and therefore will fail when connected to the AnyConnect VPN.